starcitizen-lug/lug-helper/README.md

 - `Reset Helper configs`
   - Delete the configs saved by the helper in *$XDG_CONFIG_HOME/starcitizen-lug/*

-`Get a random Penguin's Star Citizen referral code`
+`About and Support`
-- Display a referral code for a random member of the Star Citizen Linux Users Group
+- Display information about the LUG Helper and links to our community